xz3dev/quacklytics/README.md

 ## Getting Started

-Simply deploy the application using docker.

-Single binaries to run will be available at a later stage.
+Currently only deployment via docker is supported.
+Single binaries will be available at a later stage.

 ### Preparations (required for both methods)

 You must create an empty configuration file called `application.conf` in your working directory.

-Simply run:
 ```shell
 touch application.conf
 ```